-Corporate bonds and equities - Valued at the closing price reported on the active market on which the individual securities are traded.
+Corporate bonds, U.S. Treasury bills, and equities - Valued at the closing price reported on the active market on which the individual securities are traded.

 Negotiable Certificates of deposit - Valued at fair value based on quoted prices of certificates of deposit for the same financial instruments or compared to financial instruments with similar interest rates, maturity, and credit worthiness.